-OPM has determined that the Coventry Health Care of Louisiana's prescription drug coverage is, on average, comparable to Medicare Part D prescription drug coverage; thus you do not need to enroll in Medicare Part D and pay extra for prescription drug benefits.
+The Office of Personnel Management (OPM) has determined that the Coventry Health Care of Louisiana's prescription drug coverage is, on average, expected to pay out as much as the standard Medicare prescription drug coverage will pay for all plan participants and is considered Creditable Coverage.
+This means you do not need to enroll in Medicare Part D and pay extra for prescription drug coverage.
 If you decide to enroll in Medicare Part D later, you will not have to pay a penalty for late enrollment as long as you keep your FEHB coverage.